connectedbydata/connectedbydata.org/_pdg-cases/mindkind-global-mental-health-databank-pilot.md

 - mindkind-study-launch-presentation
 start_year: '2020'
 status: Stage 1
-summary: "The MindKind project put the voice of young people with lived experience of mental health challenges at the heart of work to design and test the feasibility of a Global Mental Health Databank. \n\nWorking across three countries, the project involved youth advisors, young people's advisory panels, deliberative workshops and a randomised control trial to explore attitudes towards different models for governing collection and sharing of sensitive mental health data."
 table: cases
-takaway: The MindKind project report provides a wealth of practical learning on embedding affected communities into the governance of a data project, and demonstrates ways to make complex issues of health data governance accessible through careful design and testing of materials for deliberative dialogue.
 theme_tag:
 - Health
-title: 'MindKind: Global mental health databank pilot'
+title: 'MindKind: Global Mental Health Databank Pilot'
+two_line_summary: "The MindKind project put the voice of young people with lived experience of mental health challenges at the heart of work to design and test the feasibility of a Global Mental Health Databank. \n\nWorking across three countries, the project involved youth advisors, young people's advisory panels, deliberative workshops and a randomised control trial to explore attitudes towards different models for governing collection and sharing of sensitive mental health data."
 whats_changed: "The results of this engagement were used to produce an assessment against four ‘Go/No-go’ criteria, resulting in a judgement that the project was viable against ‘data governance and ethics’ and ‘data specification and structure’